 BSC (Balanced scorecard) indicates the incentive system adopted by the Group, in which the short-term variable component of remuneration is linked to the achievement of predefined individual and corporate targets.
 Group indicates all the companies included in the Hera Spa scope of consolidation.
 Deferred monetary incentive plan for management retention indicates the incentive system adopted by the Group in which a variable component of deferred remuneration is linked to the achievement of predefined objectives for a selected number of managers.
-RAL Annual gross compensation indicates the gross annual fixed component of remuneration for those who have an employee relationship with one of the Group companies.
-RDA (Annual direct remuneration) RGA + accrued annual portion of the deferred variable component received by those who have an employee relationship with one of the Group companies.
-RGA (Global annual remuneration) RAL + annual variable component received by those who have an employee relationship with one of the Group companies.
-Target RGA RAL + theoretical maximum annual variable component that could be attained by those who have an employee relationship with one of the Group companies.
+AGR (Annual gross remuneration) indicates the gross annual fixed component of remuneration for those who have an employee relationship with one of the Group companies.
+ADR (Annual direct remuneration) GAR + accrued annual portion of the deferred variable component received by those who have an employee relationship with one of the Group companies.
+GAR (Global annual remuneration) AGR+ annual variable component received by those who have an employee relationship with one of the Group companies.
+Target GAR AGR + theoretical maximum annual variable component that could be attained by those who have an employee relationship with one of the Group companies.
 Top management indicates the top figures of the Group: the Executive Chairman and the Chief Executive Officer.